 Though there are certain dining locations that give you the best value in terms of your dining credits, I would suggest that you don’t let this fact drive your decisions about where to eat on vacation.

 If you want to eat somewhere but it isn’t necessarily the best value on the plan because the entrees are less expensive than other places, then by all means eat there!
-Overall, you will get your money’s worth out of the standard Dining Plan almost anywhere you dine, so try to dine as if you weren’t bound by the plan.
+Overall, you will get your money’s worth out of the standard Dining Plan almost anywhere you eat, so try to dine as if you weren’t bound by the plan.
 You’ll get incredible value if you are able to get the dining plan for free with Disney popular “Free Dining” promotion, which you can read all about in this post.

 That said, locations in which the total cost of your Quick Service Meal is around $20 and Table Service is around $40 give you the best return on your investment on the Dining Plan.
 Here are some of the best locations for getting the full value out of the plan (find all of their menus here):